guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

     This is based on the hypothesis that there exists certain relation between the geometry of embedding space and semantic meaning of each point in that space.
 For example, sampling a convex set leads to sentences that have similar high-level specifications.

     Many recent works show that text embeddings may be anisotropic: directions of word vectors are not evenly distributed across space but rater concentrated in a narrow cone; this peculiarity may not be related to performance [7].

+- Retrieval Augmented LM

+    RALM could be useful in numerous ways.

+    -   Copyright: This is the idea of [SiloLM](https://arxiv.org/abs/2308.04430), where the LM itself is fine-tuned with CC0 data.
+The copyright data is stored in a non-parametric database; these data could be incorporated into the inference process using RALM.
+However, with this design, the authors of the copyrighted texts could easily request a removal.
+    -   Traceability: The retrieved samples serve as evidence to support the decisions made by the LM.
+    -   QA: When we would like to do QA on a large tabular database (for example, asking "what is the percentage of patients who have allergy" to a large EHR database), the RALM is the most natural way to incorporate the necessary information in the database into the inference process of an LLM.
+Previously we need to build a pipeline that first generates queries written in formal language (for example, ElasticSearch queries) and then use these generated queries to answer the question.

+    These benefits are offered by the complementary nature of non-parametric databases' high data fidelity and LMs' inference ability.
+Specifically, the knowledge is stored distributionally in the LM; it is not straightforward to retrieve the exact know compared to using a non-parametric database.
+At the same time, the inference ability available to exploit in LMs are not available in other smaller models.

 # References